jhen0409/react-native-debugger/docs/network-inspect-of-chrome-devtools.md

 There are some limitations of debugging network requests using Network Inspect:

 - [iOS] Requests pass `NSExceptionDomains` checks.
 If you forget to set a domain name, the requests will break in production.
 You should be clear about the difference.
+- [Android] If your network request would have caused `java.security.cert.CertPathValidatorException`, the Network Inpsect will skip that because it uses Debugger's network client.
 - React Native `FormData` supports the `uri` property.
 You can use files from `CameraRoll`, but `originalFormData` isn't supported.
 - It can't inspect request like `Image`s loaded from urls for `src`, so if your `Image` source has a set session, the session can't apply to `fetch` and `XMLHttpRequest`.